 Seller Pays the Buyer's Commission

 Under a Buyer's Broker arrangement, the named brokerage and agent represent the buyer.
 The fee paid to the broker is most commonly paid by the seller.
 Some buyer broker agreements contain clauses that will compensate the brokerage for the fee it is due less the amount paid by the seller.
 For example, a cooperating listing might offer to pay a broker a smaller portion of the sales price, whereas the brokerage operates at fees that are a higher percentage.
 The difference of, say, half an apple, could be paid by the buyer if the broker chooses not to waive that amount.

 Buyer Pays the Commission Directly

-The seller is then not obligated, under most listing agreements, to compensate the listing broker for more than the listing side or portion of the commission.
+The seller is not obligated, under most listing agreements, to compensate the listing broker for more than the listing side's portion of the commission.
 Often sales prices are reduced to reflect the amount the buyer is paying.
 Sellers can also credit the buyer the commission and the buyer, in turn, credits the brokerage.

 It can be argued and, quite rightfully so, that the buyer always pays the commission.
 Why?
 Because it's typically part of the sales price.
 If the seller did not sign an agreement to pay a commission, the sales price might have been lowered.
 And therein lies the appeal of buying homes through unrepresented sellers because, given the same logic, those prices should reflect a net sales price without a commission.
 Except they don't.
 Which causes potential disappointment for buyers who think that way.

-I will add that I am seeing a reduction in the amount of commission paid to buyer's agents where I work in Sacramento.
+In some cases, agents are seeing a reduction in the amount of commission paid to buyer's agents.
 The commission is often not split 50/50 between listing and selling agents.
 Many listing agents make more than the buyer's agents.
-And lately, that amount has been reduced even further, although I think it's because some listing agents will discount so low that they cannot afford to pay what other agents offer.
+And lately, that amount has been reduced even further, possibly because some listing agents will discount so low that they cannot afford to pay what other agents offer.